Dispersion-tuning of nonlinear optical pulse dynamics in gas-filled hollow capillary fibers: Results

-A comparison of fibre propagation simulations with and without the free-space propagation for $\SI{1703}{\milli\bar}$ Ar pressure are shown in Fig.~\ref{fig:modal_decomposition}.
-Fig.~\ref{fig:modal_decomposition} a) shows a simulated fibre-propagation energy scan for the same parameters as the experimental energy scan shown in Fig.~\ref{fig:normal_dispersion} b).
-In comparison, Fig.~\ref{fig:modal_decomposition} b) shows the case where the pulse has first been propagated in free space to the fibre input and then modified spatio-temporal beam profile has been used to couple to the fibre modes.
+A comparison of fiber propagation simulations with and without the free-space propagation for $\SI{1703}{\milli\bar}$ Ar pressure are shown in Fig.~\ref{fig:modal_decomposition}.
+Fig.~\ref{fig:modal_decomposition} a) shows a simulated fiber-propagation energy scan for the same parameters as the experimental energy scan shown in Fig.~\ref{fig:normal_dispersion} b).
+In comparison, Fig.~\ref{fig:modal_decomposition} b) shows the case where the pulse has first been propagated in free space to the fiber input and then modified spatio-temporal beam profile has been used to couple to the fiber modes.
 Fig.~\ref{fig:modal_decomposition} c) shows how much energy has been coupled to each mode and Fig.~\ref{fig:modal_decomposition} d) shows the output energy from both of the simulations and of the experimental energy scan.

-Neither of the simulations agree very well with experiment, which is not unexpected in this regime with complex spatio-temporal coupling.
+While neither of the simulations agree very well with experiment, this is not unexpected in this regime with complex spatio-temporal coupling.
 The biggest discrepancy between the simulations and experimental results is in the infrared region, where the simulations significantly overestimate the spectral broadening.
 Some parameter adjustment might be needed to get the right correspondence between experiment and simulation, but in this study we chose to use our best estimates of the experimental parameters: the vacuum measured coupling and the measured pulse duration.
 Another possible reason for the discrepancy is that the laser beam used in our experiments is also not a perfect aberration-free Gaussian beam, which will have an effect on the details of self-focusing and modal coupling.
-The simulations are radially symmetric, whereas any asymmetry in the actual beam profile can be enhanced by the self-focusing and cause similar asymmetry in the fibre coupling.
+The simulations are radially symmetric, whereas any asymmetry in the actual beam profile can be enhanced by the self-focusing and cause similar asymmetry in the fiber coupling.
 A further possibility is the formation of long-lived gas-density variations due to plasma recombination and subsequent heating~\cite{Jhajj2014, Koehler2021}, a process not included in our simulations.
 However, further investigation of the influence of these effects is outside the scope of this work.